renovatebot/renovate/website/docs/ruby.md

 ## Enabling

-Either install the [Renovate App](https://github.com/apps/renovate) on GitHub, or check out [Renovate OSS](https://github.com/renovatebot/renovate) or [Renovate Pro](https://renovatebot.com/pro) for self-hosted options.
+Either install the [Renovate App](https://github.com/apps/renovate) on GitHub, or check out [Renovate OSS](https://github.com/renovatebot/renovate) for self-hosted.

 Because Bundler is considered to be in alpha stage, it is not enabled by default.
 To opt-in to using it, `bundler.enabled` must be set to `true` in your config.
 If you are using the hosted Renovate App, then either: